 Cooling towers are reinforced with steel bars embedded within their concrete which can rust and expand, causing the concrete around it to crack – a process called spalling.
-Steam, which passes through the towers on an almost constant basis, can also migrate into poorly compacted concrete inside the tower and cause further cracks.
+Water vapour, which passes through the towers on an almost constant basis, can also migrate into poorly compacted concrete inside the tower and cause further cracks.

 Before the Drax team could set about repairing the towers, they needed to know where these cracks were.
 Inspecting a structure that tall needed an innovative solution.
 It needed drones.